H-HOPE/Rotating_turbine_machinery/README.md

 P_{shaft} = \omega \cdot \dot{m} (r_1 c_{u1} - r_2 c_{u2}) \quad \text{(Eq.
 5)}
 $$

-The Equation 5 for the shaft power can be written instead of with angular velocity ω using the tangential velocity of the runner u1 and u2
+The Equation 5 for the shaft power can be written instead of with angular velocity *ω* using the tangential velocity of the runner *u*<sub>1</sub> and *u*<sub>2</sub>

 $$
 P_{shaft} = \dot{m} (u_1 c_{u1} - u_2 c_{u2}) \quad \text{(Eq.
 6)}
 $$

-In the above two Equations 5 and 6, projection of the absolute velocity c onto circumferential velocity u (also called swirling velocity) is c_u1 for the inlet and c_u2 for the outlet.
+In the above two Equations 5 and 6, projection of the absolute velocity *c* onto circumferential velocity u (also called swirling velocity) is c_u1 for the inlet and c_u2 for the outlet.
 The Equation  6 above is called the **Euler equation of the turbine machinery**.
 From the Euler equation, we recognise the following:
  - rotor must rotate to produce useful energy,
  - the more swirl the rotor gets from the fluid, the more energy transfer we have,
  - for large energy transfer, it is useful to change radius (centrifugal machinery, high radius at the inlet, and smaller at the outlet).